Can Businessman Trump Run The Country

 • Trump New Media

-Whether Trump is good-intentioned or not, which is a big debate in of itself, his driving force seems to be rooted in his own populism; this then supports claims that he is really just a self-interested opportunist looking to build his brand.
-He claimed he'd drain the swamp, chastising Clinton for taking speaking engagements at Goldman Saks, then turns around and appoints the Goldman Saks Chief to his cabinet; railed against the elitists, then loads his cabinet with millionaires and billionaires with huge conflicts of interest.
-He continues to throw more alligators in that swamp, many not even qualified for the job at hand.
-There is no doubt that he is a good builder, and very capable of negotiating land deals to his benefit.
-But he doesn't seem to possess any special skills at managing anything.
-Many years ago a friend once told me that your success is not based on what you have, but how far you've come from where you started.
+Whether Trump is good-intentioned or not, which is a considerable debate, his driving force seems rooted in his own populism; this supports claims that he is just a self-interested opportunist looking to build his brand.
+He claimed he'd drain the swamp, chastising Clinton for taking speaking engagements at Goldman Saks, then turned around and appointed the Goldman Saks Chief to his cabinet, railed against the elitists, then loaded his cabinet with millionaires and billionaires with vast conflicts of interest.
+He continues throwing more alligators in that swamp, many of whom are not qualified for the job.
+Undoubtedly, he is a good builder and very capable of negotiating land deals that benefit him.
+But he doesn't possess any special skills in managing anything.
+Many years ago, a friend told me that success is not based on what you have but on how far you've come from where you started.
 Trump has a lot of wealth but hasn't moved very far forward with what he started with.
-So then how does his success being a builder -- coupled with his failure at everything else -- make him suited to try yet another venture outside his expertise, running the government?
+So then, how does his success as a builder and his failure at everything else make him suited to try another venture outside his expertise, running the government?

 Comments